 President Mariam Noland talks about the process of building a foundation, access, and how the Community Foundation for Southeast Michigan exists to help those in southeast Michigan live better lives.

-Immediately past Board Chair, Alan Gilmour, talks about the importance of inclusion and diversity for ensuring the Community Foundation for Southeast Michigan is able to respond the needs of the region.
+Immediately past Board Chair, Allan Gilmour, talks about the importance of inclusion and diversity for ensuring the Community Foundation for Southeast Michigan is able to respond the needs of the region.